fabrezi/blog/_posts/2024-10-26-Death-By-AI.markdown

 It is more then likely that we will head towards an `AI-Dystopia`.
 As Leopold states in his interesting article, that we are heading towards the militarisation of AI-technology [7].
 Just as internet and nuclear power spiraled out of the research, funding and support of US government, there is high chance that AI will follow the same course.
 The ruling elite and the military-complex would want to control the AI and use it as a weapon against democratic forces, the masses and other adversarial nation-states.
 We will see the realization of Orwell's nightmare, the big brother marching all over the innocent people.

+I hold the believe that the creation always carries the remnants of the creator.
+As such, AGI will be the supreme creation of humanity (if possibly conceived) and will likely be the last one.
+Further, there is a possibility that AGI will replicate humans dark nature, such as: racism, hate, anger, etc. It will either make decisions, indiviually, to maximize an optimal gain and this course of action may spell doom for humanity.
+Else it will serve the master of mankind and leave the masses to suffer.
+We must remain skeptic of modern technologies and critique the policies and doings of the politicians.

 References
 ----------------